Sheet pan Buttermilk Pancakes

 1/2 teaspoon salt

-1 1/2 cups sliced strawberries or bananas or your any berry such as raspberries, blackberries or blueberries
+1 1/2 cups sliced strawberries or bananas or your any berry such as raspberries, blackberries or blueberries (blueberries are my favorite!)

 Optional: mini chocolate chips